If you’re a light mobile user, it’s best to choose a low-cost Pay As You Go plan with no monthly subscription or credit expiry.

 On ASDA Mobile, you can use your mobile phone for 15p/minute, 10p/text and 10p/MB.
 There’s no need to top-up every month.

-To sign up, you can order an ASDA Mobile SIM card for £4.
-This will give you unlimited minutes and unlimited texts for the first month.
-Just switch off the ‘auto-renew’ feature when you sign up and you’ll move onto their traditional Pay As You Go plan after the first month.
+To sign up, you can order an ASDA Mobile SIM card for £5.
+This will give you unlimited minutes, unlimited texts and 3GB data for the first month.
+Just switch off the ‘auto-renew’ feature when you sign up and you’ll move onto their traditional Pay As You Go plan with no monthly fees after the first month.

 On ASDA Mobile, you’ll get 4G coverage from the Vodafone network.
 Your credit won’t expire provided you keep your SIM card active, which means using it for a chargeable call or text message every 180 days.